-Conversation design is at its core, the UX design of automation.
+At its core, conversation design is the user experience (UX) design of automation.

 It is no secret that automation cuts costs.
 Whether it’s customer support or sales, every company on Earth would automate as much as possible if they could.
 Why don’t they?
 Because the drop in quality of customer experience, and subsequently business, would nullify the benefits of automation cost savings.
 If this wasn’t the case, everything would already be automated!
 Conversation design is what allows automation to take place at greater scale by maintaining or even raising the customer experience whilst automating increasingly large chunks of the business.

 As investment in conversational AI grew, brands began to shift their conversational AI approach from business-line-centric conversational AI solutions, to dedicated in-house conversational AI teams that own end-to-end assistant design across business lines.

 Before this shift, departments like customer support, sales, and marketing independently introduced conversational experiences for their lines of business.
 Each team managed their own vendors, technology, brand persona, standard of experience, and most importantly, talent.

 This approach made sense when conversational AI was still nascent and time to value, measured by time to market, was the most important factor.
 But, without in-house product teams capable of rapid iteration and continuous improvement, the ceiling of value that could be unlocked by conversational AI was capped.

 Vertical vendors bought by business lines were expensive, with teams often needing professional services for enablement (which increased the total ownership cost).
 Without in-house talent, business lines were at the mercy of buying an expensive tool, only to require expensive implementation or consulting services from that same vendor to maintain their bot.
 This approach is still the standard approach for most large conversational AI companies.
 Sell a tool that’s hard to use to upper management, then charge the team actually responsible for implementation on their professional services because the tool is difficult to use.